 Petäjäniemi N., Korhonen M., Kortesmaa J., Tryggvason K., Sekiguchi K., Fujiwara H., Sorokin L., Thornell L.E., Wondimu Z., Assefa D., Patarroyo M., Virtanen I.

 J Histochem Cytochem., 2002

 Recent studies suggest important functions for laminin-411 in vascular and blood cell biology.
 Western blotting techniques we show that it recognizes the human laminin alpha4-chain.
 Immunoreactivity for the laminin alpha4-chain was localized in tissues of mesodermal origin, such as basement membranes (BMs) of endothelia, adipocytes, and skeletal, smooth, and cardiac muscle cells.
 In addition, the laminin alpha4-chain was found in regions of some epithelial BMs, including epidermis, salivary glands, pancreas, esophageal and gastric glands, intestinal crypts, and some renal medullary tubules.
 Developmental differences in the distribution of laminin alpha4-chain were detected in skeletal muscle, walls of vessels, and intestinal crypts.
-Laminin alpha4- and laminin alpha2-chains co-localized in BMs of fetal skeletal muscle cells and in some epithelial BMs, e.g., in gastric glands and acini of pancreas.
-Cultured human pulmonary artery endothelial (HPAE) cells produced laminin alpha4-chain as M(r) 180,000 and 200,000 doublet and rapidly deposited it to the growth substratum.
+Laminin alpha4- and laminin alpha2-chains co-localized in BMs of fetal skeletal muscle cells and in some epithelial BMs, e.g., in gastric glands and acini of the pancreas.
+Cultured human pulmonary artery endothelial (HPAE) cells produced laminin alpha4-chain as M(r) 180,000 and 200,000 doublets and rapidly deposited it to the growth substratum.